sdutzhangchen/PQNet/README.md

 ## Test

-To test PANet, update the `pre` argument in `config.py` with the path to the pretrained model.
+To test PQNet, update the `pre` argument in `config.py` with the path to the pretrained model.
 Then, initiate the testing process by running `python test.py`.

 ## Pretrained Weights